LongTu/longtu.github.com/index.md

 ---
 <h4 id='About Long<'>About Long</h4>
-1st year master student in Information Networking Institute at Carnegie Mellon University.
+First year master student at Carnegie Mellon University.
 Long is major on Information Networking program, and his heart is on web programming and data processing
 <br />

 ---